Weldon, Iowa

-Weldon is a city in Clarke and Decatur counties of the U.S. state of Iowa.
+Weldon is a city in Decatur County in the U.S. state of Iowa.
 The population was 136 at the time of the 2020 census.

 History

 Weldon got its start in the year 1880, following construction of the Humeston and Shenandoah Railroad through the territory.
 The Weldon Depot, which operated from 1881 to 1946, was listed on the National Register of Historic Places in 1991.